Illumina/strelka/src/markdown/strelkaUserGuideTrainingSomaticEmpiricalScore.md

 ```
 Reading admix_classified.csv
-Processed 10 / 163 qual values for qual
+Processed 10 / 99 qual values for qual
-Processed 20 / 163 qual values for qual
+Processed 20 / 99 qual values for qual
-Processed 30 / 163 qual values for qual
+Processed 30 / 99 qual values for qual
-Processed 40 / 163 qual values for qual
+Processed 40 / 99 qual values for qual
-Processed 50 / 163 qual values for qual
+Processed 50 / 99 qual values for qual
-Processed 60 / 163 qual values for qual
+Processed 60 / 99 qual values for qual
-Processed 70 / 163 qual values for qual
+Processed 70 / 99 qual values for qual
-Processed 80 / 163 qual values for qual
+Processed 80 / 99 qual values for qual
-Processed 90 / 163 qual values for qual
+Processed 90 / 99 qual values for qual
-Processed 100 / 163 qual values for qual
-Processed 110 / 163 qual values for qual
-Processed 120 / 163 qual values for qual
-Processed 130 / 163 qual values for qual
-Processed 140 / 163 qual values for qual
-Processed 150 / 163 qual values for qual
-Processed 160 / 163 qual values for qual
 ```

 We can look at the result e.g. using R: